Send a bot (Meet / Zoom / Teams)

 - 2Set the start time — ScribX joins about a minute before

-On the Early Adopter plan, connect your calendar and ScribX sends a bot to your meetings automatically — no link-pasting.
-Early Adopter
+Connect your calendar and ScribX sends a bot to your meetings automatically — no link-pasting.
+Available on every plan.